marco-eckstein/binance-api-kotlin/README.md

 Regarding timestamps of result items (e.g. `IsolatedMarginBorrowing.timestamp`) and `startTime`/`endTime` of queries, the Binance private REST API is very inconsistent, unfortunately.
-`BinancePrivateApiFacade` handles most of these issues transparently for you, but you should still be aware of them, especially if you want to understand the source code.
+`BinanceApiFacade` handles most of these issues transparently for you, but you should still be aware of them, especially if you want to understand the source code.

 <table>